 Laptop Recycling Improves Peoples’ Lives – One Computer at a Time

-When it comes time to upgrade your laptop, consider your plans for the older equipment that it will replace.
+When it comes time to upgrade your laptop, you are probably asking, “Where can I recycle old laptops?”
+It’s good to think of your plan for the older equipment that you will replace.
 You have a responsibility to both yourself, and Mother Earth, to ensure that your retired IT assets are disposed of in a secure, and environmentally ethical fashion.
 Throwing your tired old laptop into the garbage may seem like a quick solution, but to do so puts both the environment, and your personal data security at risk.
 For those with scruples (as we should all have), there is a smarter solution that is both convenient, and remarkably simple.

 Laptop Recycling is Better for the Environment